TrajectoryFormer: 3D Object Tracking Transformer with Predictive Trajectory Hypotheses: Related Work

 \subsection{3D Object Detection on Point Clouds}

 Current methods of 3D detection on point cloud can be categorized into three groups: point-based, voxel-based, and point-voxel-based.
 The point-based methods~\cite{shi2019pointrcnn,qi2019deep,yang2019std} directly extract information from the original point clouds.
 These methods leverage operations like set abstraction~\cite{qi2017pointnet++} to capture spatial position features of the irregular 3D point clouds.
 In contrast, voxel-based approaches convert the irregular points into regular 3D voxels.
 Therefore, voxel-based works~\cite{yan2018second,zhou2018voxelnet,yin2021center} can utilize 3D CNN to directly extract features of each voxel in 3D space.
 Some high-efficiency methods~\cite{yang2018pixor,lang2019pointpillars,wang2020pillar,ge2020afdet} further reduce the height dimension of voxels, named pillar, and adopt a bird-eye view (BEV) representation to encode 3D features efficiently.
 Additionally, point-voxel-based methods aim to enhance the performance by leveraging the strengths of both point and voxel representations.
-One strategy employed by these methods is to utilize a voxel-based backbone to generate initial 3D proposals, which are subsequently refined using point-based features.
 By exploiting the two representations, some recent point-voxle-based works~\cite{shi2020pv_waymo,li2021lidar,shi2021pv} have achieved state-of-the-art detection results.

 On the other hand, some methods aim to exploit the benefit of multi-frame point cloud for better detection performance.
 Early methods employ a feature-based strategy to aggregate temporal features with 2D CNN~\cite{luo2018fast} or transformer-based architectures~\cite{9393615,9438625}.
 Recent works~\cite{hu2021afdetv2,sun2021rsn,yin2021center} have shown that a simple concatenation strategy of multi-frame points can significantly outperform the single-frame setting.
-However, this approach may encounter challenges when dealing with longer sequences.
-In this context, MPPNet~\cite{chen2022mppnet} proposes to employ proxy point as a medium to align and aggregate information of multi-frame point clouds, which enables network to handle long sequences and obtain remarkable performance gain.
+Furthermore, MPPNet~\cite{chen2022mppnet} proposes to employ proxy point as a medium to handle information aggregation of long point clouds sequences.